 Then, since history tends to repeat itself, you’ll likely be able to sell high when the market recovers.
-Check out the trends shown in the following graphic of average residential home prices in Alberta since 2008.
+Check out the trends shown in the following graphic of average residential home prices in Calgary since 2011.

 Either way you need a roof over your head and although living at home is a great option, there comes a time when you’ll have to consider renting versus buying a home.

 If you are new in your career it is a perfect time to start investing in your future.
 You can manage your payments today, just think how much easier it will be as your income increases with experience and tenure, all while you are building your own equity!